aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulate-different-image-file-formats/manipulating-photoshop-formats/_index.md

 Here is sample code.

-{{< gist "aspose-imaging" "8c9bd83e0d07145ba0c1" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-ExportPSDLayertoRasterImage-ExportPSDLayertoRasterImage.java" >}}
+{{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-Photoshop-ExportPSDLayertoRasterImage-ExportPSDLayertoRasterImage.java" >}}
 ## **Update Text Layer In PSD File**
 Aspose.Imaging for Java allows you to manipulate the text in the text layer of a PSD file.
 Please use the com.aspose.imaging.fileformats.psd.Layers.TextLayer class to update text in PSD layer.
 ### **Exporting PSD Layer to Raster Image**